vigu-madurai/SortingHat/readme.md

 Implement SortingHat : A school hostel assignment Program

 ## Installation
-I have used the Node-Express setup.
+I have used the Node-Express setup for easier development and to support Unit tests.
+I have used jest for Unit testing
 Kindly follow the below steps to run in your local machine

 ```bash